Lyckantropen Themes: Critical reception

-William York, writing for AllMusic, rated the album 3/5, concluding, “Taken on its own, Lyckantropen is a solid, respectable album of semi-dark ambient-electronic music, and at 37 minutes long, it doesn't wear out its welcome.”
+William York, writing for AllMusic, rated the album 3/5, concluding, "Taken on its own, Lyckantropen is a solid, respectable album of semi-dark ambient-electronic music, and at 37 minutes long, it doesn't wear out its welcome."

-SputnikMusic rated the soundtrack 4/5, concluded, “[The soundtrack] can stand alone from the film and still procreate an impact.
+SputnikMusic rated the soundtrack 4/5, concluding, "[The soundtrack] can stand alone from the film and still procreate an impact.
 Ulver formidably accomplish this with apparent ease and grace, and also illustrate an unfamiliar way to approach arranging the soundtrack apart from the film.
 The best thing about Ulver is their ability to adapt.
 They can use any given situation or feeling and produce a whole record without overplaying or showboating, they just get their point across and finish in silence.
-When you watch the film and lose your mind in the soundtrack, that’s the best experience for you to begin to understand what the film is actually doing.”
+When you watch the film and lose your mind in the soundtrack, that’s the best experience for you to begin to understand what the film is actually doing."

-Rating the soundtrack 9/10, Alvin Wee, writing for webzine Chronicles of Chaos, writes “Ulver take yet another left turn on Lyckantropen Themes, this time exploring ambient soundscapes to a far greater extent than on their Perdition City sessions.
+Rating the soundtrack 9/10, Alvin Wee, writing for webzine Chronicles of Chaos, writes "Ulver take yet another left turn on Lyckantropen Themes, this time exploring ambient soundscapes to a far greater extent than on their Perdition City sessions.
 Despite protestations to the contrary, Ulver's conversion to electronica did not result in them losing the darkness of their earlier albums; it is still present, albeit in a far more subtle manner.
-The songs segue seamlessly into one another, providing a sense of continuity and should ideally be listened to from beginning to end without interruption.”
+The songs segue seamlessly into one another, providing a sense of continuity and should ideally be listened to from beginning to end without interruption."

-Webzine, Deadline, comments, “Lyckantropen Themes is really unlike anything the band has previously released.
-Moreover, it is probably unfair to treat this movie score as a new full-length Ulver album, as the thoughts and emotions were likely inspired by someone else's vision and guidance while Garm and Co. only made this vision come true.”
+Webzine Deadline comments, "Lyckantropen Themes is really unlike anything the band has previously released.
+Moreover, it is probably unfair to treat this movie score as a new full-length Ulver album, as the thoughts and emotions were likely inspired by someone else's vision and guidance while Garm and Co. only made this vision come true."

-Aversiononline rated the soundtrack 8/10, commenting, “Lyckantropen consists of 10 "themes" that are all improvisations based around the same three chords produced on mobile equipment.
-Like some of Ulver's recent work this material is very calm and rather minimal in its use of textures and tones, and obviously things are not as involved or dynamic as ‘’Perdition City’’ or anything of that nature.
+Aversion Online rated the soundtrack 8/10, commenting, "Lyckantropen consists of 10 'themes' that are all improvisations based around the same three chords produced on mobile equipment.
+Like some of Ulver's recent work this material is very calm and rather minimal in its use of textures and tones, and obviously things are not as involved or dynamic as Perdition City or anything of that nature.
 As always Ulver never fails to impress the hell out of me.
-This is an excellent release that should not be missed by Ulver fanatics.”
+This is an excellent release that should not be missed by Ulver fanatics."